 Store Manager CV—Extra Sections

 Hey, nothing against curling.
-It’s attention-getting in a retail manager CV.
+It’s attention-getting in a store manager CV.

-It’s better to show “extras” that prove skills like retail management, budgeting, and leadership.
+It’s better to show “extras” that prove skills like store management, budgeting, and leadership.

 Expert Hint: Write a cover letter.
 Your store manager CV will thank you for it.
 It’s true—a few hiring teams don’t read them.
 But many executives demand them.